prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-adunit-android.md

 **Parameters**

-- `adObj`: bid request object
+- `adObj`: This is the ad server request object (for [Google Ad Manager](https://developers.google.com/android/reference/com/google/android/gms/ads/doubleclick/PublisherAdRequest) and for [Mopub](https://developers.mopub.com/publishers/reference/android/MoPubView/)).
+If you do not wish to add any additional /custom key values to the ad server after the Prebid auction, pass `adObj` to the fetchDemand function, where Prebid SDK will set all the Prebid targeting keys as well as any keys added prior to auction
-    - As of Prebid SDK 1.7, `adObj` is replaced with the ad server build object `builder`
+- As of Prebid SDK 1.7, a publisher can optionally pass the Google Ad Manager `builder` object of the [Google Ad Manager Mobile Ads SDK](https://developers.google.com/android/reference/com/google/android/gms/ads/doubleclick/PublisherAdRequest.Builder) to pass custom keys to Google Ad Manager after the Prebid Auction
 - `onCompleteListener`: listener object